JimMarshall35/2D-platformer-engine/README.md

 TODO / ultimate ambitions:

-- lua scripting for several types of component (enemybehavior, moving platform at the very least)
+EASY:
+- decouple engine from renderer completely, use DI similar to how the UI, lua scripting service and level serializer are injected
+- fix resizing of layers in editor (layers contents should be preserved if there is a resize)
 - optimize rendering of tile based backgrounds (NOT efficient at all at the moment)
-- make collision detection and physics PERFECT
+- fix annoying bug where you must change tile size to the right value manually in edit mode

+MEDIUM:
+- add some shader based effects
 - Add edit undo / redo functionality to editor (command pattern)
-- fix resizing of layers in editor (layers contents should be preserved if there is a resize)
 - investigate possibility of running some of the systems in parrallel - would this be worth it / practical

+HARD:
+- lua scripting for several types of component (enemybehavior, moving platform at the very least)
+- make collision detection and physics PERFECT
 - add particle effects system
-- add some shader based effects
-- decouple engine from renderer completely, use DI similar to how the UI, lua scripting service and level serializer are injected
 - IMPORTANT: add sound